hennasingh/Potterville/README.md

 - Kamil Wojciechowski - Cohort Facilitator : For weekly stand-up meetings and informative sessions

-- Class April 2024 - For motivation, group discussions and code reviews.
+- Class April 2024 - For motivation, group discussions.
+Special thanks to [Naomi](https://github.com/Xakkusu) and [Claudia](https://github.com/SchoemanClaudia) for taking the time to review the code.